(Last updated on 6 September 2022)

 Opening hours: Daily from 6 am to 5 pm

 This assembly hall was re-owned and restored by the rich Fujian traders from China who come to Hoi An in 1759.
 Inside the temple houses the statute of the sea goddess Thien Hau, protector of the sea along with other animals that signified different meanings, including fish (achievement), dragon (power), turtle (endurance), unicorn (knowledge), and phoenix (nobility).

 Opening hours: Daily from 7 am to 6 pm

 Museum of Trade Ceramics

-This 2 story heritage museum houses about 430 ceramic artifacts that evident for the ceramic trade network dating back from the 8th-18th century.
-Most of the pottery come from Vietnam (15th century), the Middle East (7-10th century), the Chinese Tang Dynasty (7-10th century), India, Japan and Thailand.
-Some antiques were also found from a shipwreck in 1733 and evacuations carried out from the sites of Hoi An by archaeologists.
+This two-story heritage museum houses about 430 ceramic artifacts that evident for the ceramic trade network dating back from the 8th-18th century.
+Most of the pottery comes from Vietnam (15th century), the Middle East (7th-10th century), the Chinese Tang Dynasty (7-10th century), India, Japan, and Thailand.
+Some antiques were also found from a shipwreck in 1733 and several evacuations carried out from the sites of Hoi An by archaeologists.